Phillies' bats go cold in crunch time in Game 5 loss - KVIA

 Early in the game, the scorcher is a game-tying double.
 But defensive replacement Trey Mancini snagged the ball from his knees and tapped first base to leave two Phillies runners stranded and end the inning.

+“Being at home, we were excited for the opportunity,” Harper said of big hitters up in the ninth.
+“It just didn’t happen.”

-Tough luck or not, the Phillies’ crunch-time flops cost them again in Game 5 on Thursday night.
+Tough luck or not, the Phillies’ crunch-time flops cost them again and the NL champions are also down 3-2 in the World Series headed into Game 6.

 Back in a hole, the Phillies don’t have a long summer ahead to pull off another comeback.
 And unless they start hitting in Houston, their next ride home will be only for a clubhouse cleanout — not a parade.